Welcome to Cusco, Peru, the unique ancient Inca capital. Full of mystical places and legendary attractions, there are so many things to see in Cusco.

 As already mentioned, Cusco is located at an altitude of more than 3,000 meters/10.000 ft.
 For many, this is unfamiliar at first.
 Therefore, your body may react to these new heights with altitude sickness.

-The symptoms range from general malaise, headaches, stomach problems to vomiting and shortness of breath.
+The symptoms range from general malaise, headaches, and stomach problems to vomiting and shortness of breath.

 Peruvians also swear by coca leaves.
 These are available here in all possible forms: as tea, for chewing, or as candy.
 Just give it a try.